SpenceKonde/rngBetter/README.md

 We don't need *great* random numbers though, we just need ones that aren't total garbage and don't take forever to generate.

-There are 60 distinct random number generators with a full 2<sup>16</sup>-1 period of the form with 16 bits of state.
+There are 60 distinct random number generators with a full 2<sup>16</sup>-1 period of this form with 16 bits of state.
 ```c
 y ^= y << a;
 y ^= y >> b;
 y ^= y << c;
 ```
-By default, all seeds are set to 1 out of the box so that calls to them will generate values other than 0.
+For each triplet of numbers (a, b, c) there are four generators, of which two are of a different character than the other two.

+Swapping the position of a and c is not equivalent, and produces generators of differing qualities, however they are related in at least one way - generator abc will be full period if and only if generator cba is as well, though the two generators won't have the same clumpiness of their output - it appears that changing the order of the first and last swap does change the generator in a non-trivial way.
+Obviously, the two have the same

+However, swapping all three swap directions ( >> a, << b, >> c), preserves symmetry: if you reverse the bits in the seed, and the direction of the swaps, the outputs will be the same as the initial function, only with the bit order reversed; those are not considered to be distinct; they are mirrors of other generators.
+We will call the two configurations LRL and RLR for obvious reasons.
+Seeded with 0x0100, LRLabc will generate values with the bits in opposite order as RLRabc seeded with 0x0080, thus making them equivalent to eachother.

 To set a different seed **which you should always do** call the same generator with the seed as an argument, this will return the seed to you (this way, if using a seed from some source of entropy, you don't need to do anything crazy to it.);

-If for two prngs a1 = c2, and c1 = a2, and b1 = b2, the second prng will have the full period if and only if the first does, and it will have the same runtime.

 Not all of them are equally unpredictable nor equally performant, and many, particularly when all the shifts are either large or small, are vulnerable to having obviously correlated values on consecutive calls.
 The described use case is hurt particularly badly when there are long runs, many times what would be expected by chance, where a single nybble gets "stuck" on some specific value.

-Testing was conducted by calculating the 65535 values, and checking consecutive values for "stuck" nybbles, and pairs of 2 nybbles in the word that were the same as eachother (ex 4524, b97b has the first and last nybble matching in both), and they were scored on the maximum number of those recorded in a row.
+Testing was conducted by calculating the 65535 values in order, and checking consecutive values for "stuck" nybbles, and pairs of 2 nybbles in the word that were the same as eachother (ex 4524, b97b has the first and last nybble matching in both), and they were scored on the maximum number of those recorded in a row.
 They were also compared by checking the difference between consecutive values, and sorting by bin (16 bins were used) based on magnitude - we would expect an unbiased distribution here - some were systematically biased towards small positive differences, and/or had some ranges of difference that were more common and others less common, with 8 buckets high and 8 low in count.
 The largest positive and negative difference from the expected totals resulted in a "terrible" rating if either of them were much over 1000, while the highest rating required they be below 50.
+Based on these qualities, the data sorted itself into four classes of generator quality.

-There were 16 flagrantly horrible xorshift possibilities, all but 2 of which were terrible regardless of the order of the leftshifts, and those were pretty bad.
-There were 13 more that weren't much better (2 of those were terrible in the opposite order, 1 good in the opposite order.
+There were 16 flagrantly horrible xorshift possibilities, all but 2 of which were terrible regardless of the order of the leftshifts, and those were still pretty bad backwards.
+There were 13 more that weren't much better (2 of those were the terribles in the opposite order, while one rated a category higher (good) in the opposite order.
 These were ones displaying either strong biases in the difference between consecutive values or frequent "stuck" digits.
-There were found to be 15 very good ones, 10 of which were good regardless of which order the leftshifts were done in, and 3 more where they were okay in the other order.
+There were found to be 15 very good ones, 10 of which were very good regardless of which order the leftshifts were done in, and 3 more where they were okay in the other order.
 None were very good in one order and bad or terrible in the other.
-There were another 10 that were decent, and of those 4 were part of a pair that was good in both directions, and 2 were okay in the other direction, 3 very good in the other direction and only 1 bad in the other direction.
+There were 10 that were decent, and of those 4 were part of a pair that was good in both directions, and 2 were okay in the other direction, 3 very good in the other direction and only 1 bad in the other direction.

 The results of the difference and repeat tests were very strongly correlated.
 This builds confidence in the measures.
 The low nybble was by far the most likely to have long repeating stretches, and the worst had runs up to 12 values long, generally with 8 consecutive repeated low bytes (7, 9, and in one case 12).
 There were no generators with the longest repeated nybble sequence between 6 and 12, nor any with 12-repeat nybbles without 7 or more repeated bytes.
 These anomalies are far more prominent on the low versus the high side (remember high means a small negative change here), which makes sense with more left shifts than right shifts.